-In any nonvolatile memory technology, it is essential to maintain data for over ten years.
-This means the loss of charge stored in the storage medium must be as minimal as possible.
-For instance, in 16Mbit Flash cell, floating gate capacitance is approximately 1fF, a threshold voltage shift of 3V is requested, and a programmed cell stores around 10,000 electrons in its floating gate.
-A loss of only 10% in this number can lead to a wrong read of the cell, therefore a loss of less than 2 electrons per week can be tolerated.
+As in any nonvolatile memory technology, Flash memories are specified to retain data for over ten years.
+This means the loss of charge stored in the FG must be as minimal as possible.
+In updated Flash technology, due to the small cell size, the capacitance is very small and at an operative programmed threshold shift-about 2V-corresponds a number of electrons in the order of $10^3$ to $10^4$ .
+A loss of 20% in this number (around 2-20 electrons lost per month) can lead to a wrong read of the cell and then to a data loss.

 For SONOS memory devices, data are represented as electrons stored in the silicon nitride layer, the stored electrons leak away from the trapping layer through the tunnel oxide or through the interpoly dielectrics; moreover, the lateral migration of charges trapped in the silicon nitride layer also result in the wrong information [47-48].

 Possible causes of charge loss are: (1) by tunneling or thermionic emission mechanisms; (2) defects in the tunnel oxide; and (3) detrapping of charge from insulating layers surrounding the storage medium.

 First, several discharge mechanisms may be responsible for time and temperature dependent retention behavior of nonvolatile memory devices.
 Figure 2-8 shows a bandgap diagram of a SONOS device in the excess electron state, illustrating trap-to-band tunneling, trap-to-trap tunneling, and band-to-trap tunneling, thermal excitation and Poole-Frenkel emission retention loss mechanisms [49].
 These mechanisms may be classified into two categories.
-The first category contains tunneling processes which are not temperature sensitive (trap-to-band tunneling, trap-to-trap tunneling and band-to-trap tunneling).
+The first category contains tunneling processes which are not temperature sensitive (trap-to-band tunneling, trap-to-trap tunneling).
 The second category contains the other mechanisms which are temperature dependent.
 Moreover, trapped electrons may redistribute vertically inside the nitride by Poole-Frenkel emission, which will give rise to a shift in the threshold voltage.